A Brief History of Drouyn & Drouyn

 A detailed explanation of the Dandy production method.
 By now, George Meacham was in charge of the factory.
 Douglas Drouyn must have been very pleased to find such a skilled engineer and a musician to boot.

-A Famous Set of Silver Drums
+A Famous Set of Silver Drums by Drouyn.

 Since they were the only well known manufacturer of concert band instruments in Australia, Drouyn and Drouyn also gained important military contracts.
 They made a complete set of solid silver concert drums to celebrate the Royal Australian Navy’s 50th anniversary.
 Employees later recalled that every grain of silver had to be weighed and accounted for, even the waste from drilling.
 The drums are now in the RAN Museum.